AlyaniMamad/Ecommerce-portal-backend/ReadME.md

-create a productModel and write down all database document schema create a productRoutes and listed all routes here create a productController to write down behind logic part -->
+create a productModel and write down all database document schema create a productRoutes and listed all routes here create a productController to write down behind logic part

+Read a productModel and write down all database document schema Read a productRoutes and listed all routes here
+Read a productController to write down behind logic part

+Update a productModel and write down all database document schema Update a productRoutes and listed all routes here Update a productController to write down behind logic part

+Delete a productModel and write down all database document schema Delete a productRoutes and listed all routes here Delete a productController to write down behind logic part

+ -->